Sydney rock engravings: Origins and history

 The engravings were made by the Aboriginal Australians who have lived in the Sydney region from about 30,000 years ago until the present day.
 Radiocarbon dating suggests human activity first started to occur in the Sydney area from around 30,735 years ago (28,724 BCE).
-However, numerous Aboriginal stone tools were found in Western Sydney's gravel sediments that were dated from 45,000 to 50,000 years BP, which would indicate that there was human settlement in Sydney earlier than thought.
+However, numerous Aboriginal stone tools were found in Western Sydney's gravel sediments that were dated from 45,000 to 50,000 years BP, which would indicate that there was human settlement in Sydney earlier than previously thought.

 The engravings cannot be dated straightforwardly with contemporary archaeological methods, necessitating the use of indirect dating.
-The Sydney engravings are of a style known as "simple figurative", which formulaic archaeology dates to around 3,000 BC and 4,000 BC, which is contemporaneous to the neolithic period in Eurasia.
+The Sydney engravings are of a style known as "simple figurative", which formulaic archaeology dates to around 3,000 BC and 4,000 BC, which is contemporaneous to the Neolithic period in Eurasia.
 Other engravings show European sailing ships, and so those cannot be more than about 200 years old.
 It is likely that some of the freshest engravings represent the later part of that time range, whilst the most worn represent the earliest part.
 However, the situation is complicated by the fact that the engravings were sometimes "re-grooved" during ceremonies.

 Some engravings appear to show thylacines and other mammals which have been extinct in the Sydney region for many thousands of years, and thus can be presumably that old.
 In support of this, it is true that rock art elsewhere (e.g. Kakadu National Park) does show extinct animals, and so must be tens of thousands of years old.
 However, at the moment there is no hard evidence to support these claims for Sydney rock art.